 8 Step Guide To Integrating Maine Coon With A Dog

 Follow our 8-step guide to ensure a successful integration process between your Maine Coon cat, and a new puppy or dog.

 1. Breed Analysis

-If you already own a Maine Coon kitten, or cat, but would now like to add a puppy or dog to your happy family, the most important thing you could do is analyse your preferred dog breeds character and personality traits in advance.
+If you already own a Maine Coon kitten, or cat, but would now like to add a puppy or dog to your happy family, the most important thing you could do is analyze your preferred dog breed’s character and personality traits in advance.

-Should you be considering an older dog, an owner must make their best efforts to discover as much out about the dogs history as possible i.e. have they lived with other animals before? are they naturally aggressive? etc.
+Should you be considering an older dog, an owner must make their best efforts to discover as much about the dog’s history as possible.

 Owners must address the key factors covered in the table below: